 plotting rights-of-way

-And then in 2007, by offering my time to a Canal Charity I found Inland Waterways.
-I came to Canalability at Burnt Mill, to 'add specific expertise' to a skilled gang of old codgers volunteering on Fridays to service a fleet of purpose-built canal boats which later would bring out 'less able' people for a day afloat, using volunteer crew.
+In 2007, by offering my time to a Canal Charity I found Inland Waterways.
+I came to Burnt Mill, to 'add specific expertise' to a skilled gang of old codgers volunteering on Fridays to nurture a fleet of purpose-built canal boats which were used to bring out 'less able' people for a day afloat, using volunteer crew.

-Later I was invited to attend familiarizations on Thursdays to be able to man the boat on Weds.
-Increasingly, I was at Canalability three days a week during 2007.
+Soon I was at Canalability three days a week.
 Then I was invited to "build on experience" and train as a First Mate.
 It was only when they started measuring me for a skipper's hat that I had to call a halt and scarper.

 Life is too short.

-2007 is recalled or forgotten for another important event: the collapse of Northern Rock and the realisation that money is worthless.
+2007 is recalled or forgotten for two other important events: the collapse of Northern Rock and my realisation that money is worthless